-Late this Afternoon/Evening

-Overnight Tonight

-Saturday Morning

 Rain bands will begin moving into the Panhandle late this afternoon or this evening.
 Additional bands will move through overnight, but Saturday will be the primary day for rain across most of the Panhandle.

-Rainfall Totals Next 7 Days Ending 8 AM ET Friday
+Rainfall Totals Next 7 Days

+Ending 8 AM ET Friday

-A widespread 4-8" of rain is currently forecast across the Panhandle over the next 7 days, possibly up to 10" in western areas.
+A widespread 5-10" of rain is currently forecast across the Panhandle over the next 7 days, possibly up to 10-14" in western areas.
 Localized higher amounts are possible.
 Rainfall totals of 2-4" are possible across the Big Bend.
 These rainfall totals are highly dependent on the track and organization of the system, both of which are still uncertain.
 The rainfall across the Peninsula is associated with thunderstorms over the next few days and is not related to the tropical system.

-Flood Watches Links: NWS Mobile NWS Tallahassee The Flash Flood Watch for Escambia, Santa Rosa and Okaloosa Counties begins at 12 PM CT today and ends 6 AM CT on Sunday.
+Flood Watches Links: NWS Mobile NWS Tallahassee The Flash Flood Watch for Escambia, Santa Rosa and Okaloosa Counties ends 6 AM CT on Sunday.
 The Flash Flood Watch for Walton, Holmes, Washington, Bay, Jackson, Calhoun, and Gulf at 1 AM CT tonight until 7 PM CT on Sunday.
-Widespread rainfall totals of 4-8 inches are expected with localized totals of 10 inches or more possible.
+Widespread rainfall totals of 5-10 inches are expected with localized totals of 10-14 inches or more possible.